 In his book The Realm of Art (from the chapter 'Art Explanation,' as well as the following quotes), Bô Yin Râ writes, in essence, that nowhere is the fundamentally misguided notion held by many about the creation and work of the visual artist more clearly expressed than in the demand to have art "explained."
 What can be approached with words – this can be summarized and quoted briefly – never pertains to art as such.

-"To see, to see, and to see again – undeterred by one's own prejudices, preferences, or aversions – only guided by the desire to discover the inner 'organic' life in the artwork with open eyes and all the powers of empathy – that is the only advice that can be given to all..."
+""To see, to see, and to see again..." – undeterred by one's own prejudices, preferences, or aversions – only guided by the desire to discover the inner 'organic' life in the artwork with open eyes and all the powers of empathy – this is the only advice one can give to all..."

-'Explanation' is therefore precisely not the purpose of the accompanying texts, and this note applies equally to those who seek an explanation as the basis for their judgment of the artwork or as a shortcut for their own engagement with it, as well as to those who have internalized Bô Yin Râ's insights into the nature of art and now react with rejection to any form of communication about a work of art, assuming that something should be explained to them.
+'Explanation' is therefore exactly not the purpose of the accompanying texts, and this note is directed equally at those who seek an explanation as a basis for their judgment of the artwork or as a shortcut to their own engagement with it, as well as at those who have internalized Bô Yin Râ's insights into the nature of art and now react with rejection to any kind of communication about an artwork, assuming that something should be explained to them.

-So why not simply display the images without words?
+Why not simply line up the pictures without words?

-What we hope for from the accompanying words is similar to the function of an attractive gift wrapping.
-The gift wrapping marks the content as something special and distinguishes it from its surroundings.
-The slow unwrapping brings thoughts that had been wandering in the everyday back into focus.
-When the gift itself stands before us, hardly anyone will judge its value based on the wrapping paper or see the now-set-aside packaging as an obstacle to using it as intended.
+What we hope for from the accompanying words is similar to the function of an attractive gift wrap.
+The gift wrap marks the content as something special and distinguishes it from its surroundings.
+The slow unwrapping brings thoughts, previously scattered in the everyday, to a state of focus.
+When the gift itself stands before us, hardly anyone would judge its value based on the wrapping paper, nor would they see the now-set-aside packaging as an obstacle to using the gift for its intended purpose.

-An occasional sentence about the journey of the artwork after its creation may give a glimpse of the privilege of being able to view this painting here and now as if for the first time.
-This is anything but self-evident, and a quiet gratitude to the unnamed owners, on this side and beyond, who have kept the painting in honor throughout the decades, preserved it during difficult times, and ultimately returned it to the world through their consent to reproduction, will not disturb the subsequent empathy with the artwork.
+An occasional sentence about the milestones the artwork has gone through since its creation may offer a glimpse of the joy of being able to view this painting here and now, as if on the first day.
+This is far from something to be taken for granted, and a silent gratitude to the unnamed owners, both past and present, who have honored the painting over decades, preserved it in difficult times, and, ultimately, returned it to the world through their consent to its reproduction, will not disturb the subsequent immersion in the artwork.

-Details about the creation time and place of the motif, which cannot be deduced from the visual depiction alone, establish a connection to biographical events that the artist himself deemed worth mentioning in his writings.
-Whether and how this knowledge stimulates the viewer is entirely up to the recipient.
-Other information serves its purpose if it prevents the mind from fruitless speculations, thus contributing to an openness to the essence.
-In a few cases, where the accompanying text refers to the visual representation, it does so at most with the intent to encourage the viewer to engage in their own, deeper contemplation:
+Details about the time and place of the motif’s creation, which cannot be inferred from the image alone, establish a connection to biographical events that the artist himself deemed noteworthy in his writings.
+Whether and how this knowledge stimulates the viewer remains entirely up to them.
+Other information has served its purpose if it prevents the mind from indulging in fruitless speculation, thereby contributing to an openness for grasping the essential.
+In a few cases, when the verbal addition refers to the visual representation, it does so only with the intention of encouraging the recipient to engage in their own, deeper contemplation:

-"Ideas that can be grasped by the intellect or expressed in words may elevate the soul and inspire, but they are never capable of replacing the inner life of the forms and colors united in a work of art."
+"Ideas that can be grasped by the intellect or expressed in words may elevate and inspire the soul, but they are never capable of replacing the inner life of the forms and colors united in a work of art."

-To elevate and inspire the soul: this is no small feat, but even a small gain can only be obtained on the condition that we do not expect the impossible from the ideas expressed in words: the key to the inner life within the artwork.
+To elevate and inspire the soul: this is no small feat, but even a small gain can only be achieved under the condition that one does not expect the impossible from the ideas expressed in words: the key to the inner life of the artwork.

-If you wish to download the images, please use the following ZIP folder, as the correct file names cannot be transferred otherwise.
+Download: If you wish to download the images, please use the zipped folder, otherwise, the correct file names will not be transferred.

 Would you like to download the images now?